Canonical colourings in random graphs

 As usual we shall refer to any such function as \textit{the} threshold of that property, even though it is not unique.

 R\"odl and Ruci\'nski~\cites{rr93,rr95} determined the threshold $\hp_{H,r}$ for every graph $H$ and every fixed number of colours~$r$.
-We restrict ourselves to the situation when $H$ is a clique $K_\l$ and state their result for that case only. \begin{thm}[R\"odl \& Ruci\'nski] For every $r\geq 2$ and $\l\geq 3$ we have $\hp_{K_\l,r}(n)=n^{-\frac{2}{\ell+1}}$. \end{thm} In fact, R\"odl and Ruci\'nski established a \emph{semi-sharp} threshold, i.e., the $0$-statement in~\eqref{eq:threshold} holds as long as $p(n)\leq c_{\l,r}n^{-\frac{2}{\ell+1}}$ for some sufficiently small constant~$c_{\l,r}>0$ and, similarly, the $1$-statement becomes true already if~$p(n)\geq C_{\l,r}n^{-\frac{2}{\ell+1}}$ for some $C_{\l,r}$.
+We restrict our attention to the situation when $H$ is a clique $K_\l$ and state their result for that case only. \begin{thm}[R\"odl \& Ruci\'nski] For every $r\geq 2$ and $\l\geq 3$, the equality $\hp_{K_\l,r}(n)=n^{-\frac{2}{\ell+1}}$ holds. \end{thm} In fact, R\"odl and Ruci\'nski established a \emph{semi-sharp} threshold, i.e., the $0$-statement in~\eqref{eq:threshold} holds as long as $p(n)\leq c_{\l,r}n^{-\frac{2}{\ell+1}}$ for some sufficiently small constant~$c_{\l,r}>0$ and, similarly, the $1$-statement becomes true already if~$p(n)\geq C_{\l,r}n^{-\frac{2}{\ell+1}}$ for some $C_{\l,r}$.
 This was sharpened recently in~\cite{fkss}, where the gap between $c_{\l,r}$ and $C_{\l,r}$ was closed.
 Perhaps surprisingly, the asymptotic growth of the threshold function $\hp_{K_\l,r}(n)$ in Theorem~\ref{thm:random-ramsey} is independent of the number of colours~$r$.

-We are interested in arbitrary edge colourings of $\Gnp$, i.e., colourings which are not restricted to a fixed number of colours.
-However, if the number of colours is unrestricted, then this allows injective edge colourings and, consequently, monochromatic (nontrivial) subgraphs might be prevented.
-Erd\H os and Rado~\cite{er50}, however, showed that certain \emph{canonical} patterns are unavoidable in edge colourings of sufficiently large cliques.
-Obviously, the monochromatic and the injective pattern must be canonical.
-Two more canonical patterns arise by ordering the vertices of~$K_n$ and colouring every edge~$uv$ by $\min\{u,v\}$ or colouring every edge by its maximal vertex.
-More generally, for finite graphs $G$ and $H$ with ordered vertex sets we write
+We are interested in edge colourings of $\Gnp$ which are not restricted to a fixed number of colours.
+However, if the number of colours is unrestricted, then this allows injective edge colourings and, consequently, monochromatic $K_\ell$-copies might be prevented.
+Nevertheless, Erd\H os and Rado~\cite{er50}, showed that certain \emph{canonical} patterns\footnote{A \textit{pattern} refers to a colouring of the `target graph' $K_\ell$.} are unavoidable in edge colourings of sufficiently large cliques.
+Obviously, the monochromatic and the injective pattern (in which each edge receives a different colour) must be canonical.
+Two additional canonical patterns arise by ordering the vertices of~$K_n$ and colouring every edge~$uv$ by $\min\{u,v\}$ or colouring every edge by its maximal vertex.
+More generally, for finite graphs $G$ and $H$ with ordered vertex sets, we write